-Chances are that if you’re a person who happens to have ovaries, you’ve probably heard about a little thing called Polycystic Ovary Syndrome -- more commonly known as PCOS.
-Maybe you heard about it from your bestie who went in for a routine check-up only to find that she had cysts on her ovaries, or maybe it was when model Romee Strijd shared that she was expecting a little bundle of joy two years after she was first diagnosed with the disorder.
+Chances are that if you’re a person who happens to have ovaries, you’ve probably heard about a little thing called Polycystic Ovary Syndrome, more commonly known as PCOS.
+Maybe you heard about it from your bestie who went in for a routine check-up only to find that they had cysts on their ovaries, or maybe it was when model Romee Strijd shared that she was expecting a little bundle of joy two years after she was first diagnosed with the disorder.
 Or maybe it’s a condition that you've personally been diagnosed with.

 The great news is that PCOS is actually very treatable.
 So, before you go down an internet rabbit hole and start freaking out, read on for everything you need to know about living with PCOS.

 First of all, although “polycystic ovary syndrome” sounds daunting, those with ovaries shouldn’t be too stressed” To be clear, syndrome just means certain things or certain symptoms that are grouped together.
 So just know that you have this grouping that’s associated with certain factors.
 You’re good, okay?